Skip to Main Content

 • CINAHL (Cumulative Index to Nursing and Allied Health Literature).
 To limit your CINAHL search to the best evidence-producing studies: select type of Clinical Queries or select Evidence-Based Care Sheet or Practice Guidelines or Systematic Reviews in “Publication Type”.

-• ClinicalTrials.gov is a registry of federally and privately supported clinical trials conducted in the United States and around the world.
+• ClinicalTrials.gov is a registry of federally and privately supported clinical trials conducted in the United States and worldwide.
 It gives you information about a trial's purpose, who may participate, locations, and phone numbers for more details.
-This information should be used in conjunction with advice from health care professionals.
+This information should be used in conjunction with advice from healthcare professionals.